make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   given a set of random points
   on the surface of the planet.
 - We won't worry about **how** those points are used.
-- We'll just say that a suitable technique exists.
+- We'll just say that a [suitable technique](./voronoi.html) exists.
-- ..._insert Voronoi diagram_...
 - Now we can focus on just generating points distributed evenly over the planet at pseudorandom locations.